sirt3tris/ArtifactSurvey/index.md

 ### Exploring the relationships between pattern of features

-This two dimensions should be synergistic in providing a sense of satisfaction: if the game is hard but you feel you can master it, the achievements and the gratification of the victory should deliver some positive feelings.
-The features ranking seems to suggest that this is not the case for the infrequent players, however as we are going to discuss the following sections, this is misleading.
+The previous section shows a ranking of the feature ratings made by the two subgroups of participants.
+This comparison is interesting by itself, as it shows the dominant features charachterising player experiences.
+However it doesn't clarify what is important in defining the player positive or negative experience in the two groups.
+In other words: what features are inherently related to  One step in how the features concur in providing different experiences. makes the game fun or unfun for the two groups.
+To make a step in this direction
  <p align="center">
 <img src="RSA_frequent.png" alt="" width="400"/><img src="RSA_infrequent.png" alt="" width="400"/>
   </p>
+This two dimensions should be synergistic in providing a sense of satisfaction: if the game is hard but you feel you can master it, the achievements and the gratification of the victory should deliver some positive feelings.
+The features ranking seems to suggest that this is not the case for the infrequent players, however as we are going to discuss the following sections, this is misleading.